msimms/OpenWorkoutTracker/Readme.md

 # Straen
 Straen is an open source workout tracker.
 It was initially written as a bike computer, but it also supports numerous other activities.
 This includes strength exercises, such as pull-ups and push-ups, as well as aerobic sports like running.

 I wrote it because I was not satisfied with any of the closed-source workout trackers that were available.
+The phone is also an obvious replacement for expensive bike computers such as those made by Garmin.

 ### Version
 Beta